apache/spark/CONTRIBUTING.rst

 * Tests are grouped in parallel packages under "tests.providers" top level package.
 Module name is usually "test_<object_to_test>.py',

-* System tests (not yet fully automated but allowing to run e2e testing of partucular provider) are named with _system.py suffix.
+* System tests (not yet fully automated but allowing to run e2e testing of particular provider) are named with _system.py suffix.

 Metadata Database Updates